RidwanAz/Darey.io_Devops_Project/Web Stack Implementation (LEMP Stack)/LEMP.md

     curl -4 icanhazip.com
 ## Installation of Mysql

-In the previous step, apache web server was installed successfully.
+In the previous step, nginx web server was installed successfully.
 In this step, mysql will be installed as a database to store data for our web application. apt repositories has been updated in the previous step, mysql should be installed directly

     sudo apt install mysql-server